Federal Student Loan Counseling

-Understand your loan obligations with entrance and exit counseling
+Understand your Federal loan obligations with entrance and exit counseling

-Loan counseling is required when a student takes on a federal loan and when they graduate.
+Federal Student Loan Counseling is required when a student takes on a federal loan and when they graduate.
 Students will be instructed by their school on how to complete loan counseling, which many schools offer online.

-- Entrance counseling explains your initial responsibilities when you take out a federal direct loan
+- Entrance counseling explains your initial responsibilities when you take out a federal direct student loan

 - Exit counseling reviews your responsibilities when you graduate and need to begin repaying the loan

-Take advantage of these mandated counseling sessions to learn how to handle your loans responsibly.
+Take advantage of these mandated counseling sessions to learn how to handle your Federal Direct Student loans responsibly.
 Get a head start on a positive financial future.

 These are designed to help you understand your loan obligations, not overwhelm you with useless information.
 Here is an overview of what to expect.